This Pumpkin Bread is just wonderful, warm, moist, and not an ounce of saturated fats!

 - In a large bowl, whisk together the eggs and the pumpkin puree.
 Whisk in oil, yogurt, and the vanilla extract until smooth.

 - In another bowl combine the dry ingredients, flour, brown sugar, baking soda, salt, cinnamon, ginger and nutmeg.
 Add the dry ingredients to the pumpkin mixture and combine them together.

-- Pour batter into prepared loaf pan and bake for 65 minutes, or until a toothpick inserted into the center of the bread comes out clean.
+- Pour batter into prepared loaf pan and bake for 60 to 65 minutes, or until a toothpick inserted into the center of the bread comes out clean.
 Mine took 63 minutes, but oven varies, so keep an eye on it.